hsivonen/utf16_iter/README.md

 utf16_iter provides iteration by `char` over potentially-invalid UTF-16 `&[u16]`
 such that UTF-16 errors are replaced with the REPLACEMENT CHARACTER.

-At present, `DoubleEndedIterator` is not implemented, but it could be implemented in the future.

 This is a `no_std` crate.

 ## Licensing